Mercury

 Mercury (Hg) is one of earth's least abundant elements.
 It exists as an inorganic salt or as an organic compound (methyl mercury).

-It is the inorganic type that is detected in drinking water.
-Organic mercury is found in fish and comes from industrial manufacturing waste.
-Inorganic mercury, if ingested, usually settles in the kidneys; organic mercury attacks the central nervous system.
 The MCL set by the EPA for mercury is 0.002 mg/L. Treatment: Mercury is easily removed from water by activated carbon filtration.
 Reverse osmosis removes 95 to 97% of it. |

 |